 There is believed to be a small amount of stationary fuel combustion, in the form of bottled gas, assumed to be used in restaurants, hotels and the hospital.
 Fuel import data provided by HM Customs in 2015 has been used to estimate emissions from this source.
-In the absence of new data for the 2016 inventory, we have assumed that same fuel consumption for 2016 as 2015; this is an appropriate assumption as significant annual trends for this source are not expected.
+In the absence of new data for the 2016 and 2017 inventories, we have assumed that the same fuel consumption occurred for 2017 and 2016 as 2015; this is an appropriate assumption as significant annual trends for this source are not expected.
 The import statistics refer to 'Petroleum gases and others gaseous hydrocarbons'; this is assumed to be LPG.
-Activity data is multiplied by the Defra Conversion Factors 2016 emission factor for LPG.

-It is also understood that some hotels have fuel combustion capacity (such as diesel and gas oil used for back-up generators and LPG for cooking and patio heaters).
-New data was collected for the 2016 inventory from a number of hotels and the hospital to reflect this activity and subtracted from the import statistics to avoid double counting.
-This new data was also used in the revisions to the 2015 inventory, to ensure completeness, assuming trends in usage have been unchanged.
+Activity data is multiplied by the Defra Conversion Factors 2017 emission factor for LPG.
+It is also understood that the hospital, airport and some hotels have fuel combustion capacity (such as diesel and gas oil used for back-up generators and LPG for cooking and patio heaters).
+New data was collected for the 2016 and 2017 inventories from a number of hotels and the hospital to reflect this activity and subtracted from the import statistics to avoid double counting.
+For the 2017 inventory, new data was also collected for the airport where fuel is consumed for back-up generation and for powering the aviation training simulator.
+When new data is identified, revisions are made to previous year's inventories to ensure completeness, assuming trends in usage have been unchanged.